nysenate/NYSenate.gov-Website-D9/README.md

 - Edit "tests/visual-regression/backstop.js" environments to use the correct urls for any of the local, dev, staging, or prod urls known.

 ### Rename & configure sample 'mis_profile' install profile
-- Rename the mis_profile directory to the name of your project
+- Change this to the name of your project name ( Copy contrib/mis_profile directory to custom/profilename)
 - Find and replace all instances of 'mis_profile' with your project name
 - Enable desired base profile features and modules (see mis_profile.install for more instructions).